Ajowan – Trachyspermum copticum

 Steam distilled from the flowers.
 It may take about 70 whole flowers, (or more), to make one drop of the oil.
-Used for: dry, aging and sensitive skin, redness, rosacea, wrinkles, couperose, eczema and inflammations.
+Used for: dry, aging and sensitive skin, redness, rosacea, wrinkles, couperose, eczema, and inflammations.
 Is said to be astringent, antiseptic and anti-inflammatory.
-It may help clear small broken capillaries, regulate hormones, stimulate nervous system, and even increase sexual desires.
+It may help clear small broken capillaries, regulate hormones, stimulates the nervous system, and even increase sexual desires.
 Do not use in the first trimester of pregnancy.

 Rose Spring & Rose Tea